Social Science Foundation Degree

 Where can it take me?

-The Foundation Degree Social Science is ideal if you are considering a career in teaching, learning support, family support, psychology, social work/care, probation or any statutory or third sector roles.
+The Foundation Degree in Social Science is ideal if you are considering a career in teaching, learning support, family support, social work/care, probation service or a wide variety of third sector roles.